WonderTix/WonderTix/README.md

 Open the folder where you cloned your repository to then:

-1. Double click the `WonderTix.code-workspace` file to open it in VSCode
+1. Double-click the `WonderTix.code-workspace` file to open it in VSCode.
-2. You can click `File -> Open Workspace from File...` to open it if VSCode is open already
+2. You can click `File -> Open Workspace from File...` to open it if VSCode is open already.

 Once it is open, you will notice 4 folders in the Explorer pane on the left side of the screen.